dacap/handy/README.md

 > Distributed under [MIT license](LICENSE.txt)

+An experimental text editor.

 ## Platforms

-This program is developed for Mac OS X compiled with Clang at this moment.
+This program is actively developed on macOS and compiled with Clang at this moment.
 But there are plans to port it to Windows+Visual Studio and Linux+gcc.